crs4/health-gateway/README.md

             curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -
             sudo add-apt-repository "deb https://download.docker.com/linux/ubuntu bionic stable"
             sudo apt install docker-ce docker-ce-cli containerd.io docker-compose build-essential
-4. Move to `docker/environments/integration` directory and to run all the services launch
+4. Move to `docker/environments/development` directory and to run all the services launch

             make run_with_tscns

+5. To stop the service run:

+            make down_with_tscns

 ## File host
 To make the development environment work you need to add the following entries to your file host: